So, there are two Dublin Airport hotels and then there’s plenty of hotels near Dublin Airport.

 It even provides an aromatherapy kit to help you unwind.
-Opt for a room in the Quiet Zone and you’ll be uninterrupted so you can relax and sleep soundly despite any jet lag.
+Opt for a room in the Quiet Zone and you’ll be uninterrupted so you can relax and sleep soundly.

 3. Holiday Inn Express Dublin Airport

-Another down-to-earth hotel near Dublin Airport is the Holiday Inn Express.
+Another of the more popular hotels near Dublin Airport is the Holiday Inn Express.
 Rooms are simply furnished with contemporary bed linens, a desk, free Wi-Fi, satellite TV, tea/coffee, heat/air-conditioning controls and modern ensuite bathrooms.